Angus Young’s 1970/71 Gibson SG Standard

 In order to make some details work electronically, two sets of short SVDS cables were installed.
 Angus would use one at a time.
 One would turn on the X10; the other would turn it off and allow the guitar to be played with a regular cable from another jack output/input.ANOTHER LITTLE MYSTERY UNVEILED BY ANGUS YOUNG IN PERSON

-Also according to Fil, Angus actually had the back of his guitar routed out so he could fit the transmitter unit inside of it.
-That explains some shots where you can basically see the back of the guitar covered in black tape.
+Also according to Fil, Angus had the back of his guitar routed out so he could fit the transmitter unit inside of it.
+That explains some shots where you can see the back of the guitar covered in black tape.

 More on the Schaffer–Vega

 Most of what is known about Angus’ use of a Schaffer–Vega wireless system, comes from Fil Olivieri from SoloDallas.
-Through his own research, Fil had discovered that the SVDS had a major impact on Angus’ sound.
+Through his research, Fil discovered that the SVDS had a major impact on Angus’ sound.

 But, since it’s not fair to further reveal Fil’s discoveries here, I would recommend that you visit his website at SoloDallas.com – and read the rest there.
 It’s also important to note that all this research eventually led to Fil developing a Schaffer Vega replica, and a SoloDallas Storm pedal (standalone pedal that replicates the sound), both of which are available on the website linked above.